pingleware/metratrader-bridge/README.md

     "get -> /PipSize/:session",
     "get -> /MovingAverages/:session",
     "get -> /TechnicalIndicators/:session,:period"

+# Testing with Postman
+Download the POSTMAN tool to test the API.
+You must initialize a session first.

+    1. Invoke the Initialize method first, for a single currency.
+    2. If testing arbitrage, invoke InitializeCurrency1, InitializeCurrency2 and InitializeCurrency3 in addition to InitializeCurrency

 # Contact us
 The best contact method is via email at presspage.entertainment@gmail.com